LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Cause of Error 11
 There are two things that are wrong with this aggregation.

-You can have multiple aggregations request within one aggregation. however, the type must be the same.
-Here you have a bucket aggreagation(date_historam) and metric aggregations(sum aggregation and cardinality aggregation) mixed in one aggregations request.
+However, the type must be the same.
+Here you have a bucket aggregation(date_histogram) and metric aggregations(sum aggregation and cardinality aggregation) mixed in one aggregations request.

+We need to ... :
 ```
 GET ecommerce_data/_search
 {